makeorbreak-io/mob-api/README.md

 * mix edeliver restart production
 * mix edeliver migrate production

+We try to preserve our deps' built files.
+If you need to clean those for some reason, run `GIT_CLEAN_PATHS=. mix edeliver build release`.

 ## Environment Variables

 Use your preferred method to add the following variables to your environment.